antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is a machine that uses fuel to turn energy into
+# An internal combustion engine is a kind of machine that uses fuel to make
-# motion.
-It works by burning fuel inside the engine, which makes tiny
-# explosions that move the pistons in the engine.
-The pistons move the
-# crankshaft, which turns the wheels of your car!
+# energy.
+This energy makes the engine parts move and that makes cars, trucks,
+# and planes move!
 ```

 Here is another example using a persona and two modifiers: